tsherif/space-shooter.c/ARCHITECTURE.md

 The Platform Layer
 ------------------

+Many of the techniques described here were built using open-source projects like [sokol](https://github.com/floooh/sokol), [GLFW](https://github.com/glfw/glfw) and [SDL](https://github.com/libsdl-org/SDL) as invaluable references.

 ### Window Management

 Window management involved straightforward usage of [Win32](https://docs.microsoft.com/en-us/windows/win32/) and [Xlib](https://tronche.com/gui/x/xlib/) with the only tricky parts on one or both platforms being hiding the mouse cursor and displaying a fullscreen window.